 EPA fines Shell for air permit violations

-The U.S. Environmental Protection Agency announced Sept.
-5 that Shell had agreed to pay a total of $1.1 million in penalties for violations of air quality permit emissions limits by the company’s drilling vessels during the 2012 open water season in Alaska’s Chukchi and Beaufort seas.
-Shell will pay....
+The U.S. Environmental Protection Agency announced yesterday that Shell has agreed to pay a total of $1.1 million in penalties for violations of air quality permit emissions limits by the company’s drilling vessels during the 2012 open water season in Alaska’s Chukchi and Beaufort seas.
+Shell will pay a $710,000 penalty for violations by the drillship Noble Discover and a $390,000 penalty for violations by the floating drilling platform the Kulluk.
+The Noble Discoverer, owned and operated by Noble Drilling, was drilling in the Chukchi Sea when the violations occurred, while the Noble Drilling was operating the Shell-owned Kulluk in the Beaufort Sea.
+Noble Drilling was working under contract to Shell on Shell-operated oil and gas leases.